Hi, I’m Ashley!

 Everyone's childhood experiences shape their adulthood.
 For me, it was my cousin Hailey who ignited my passion for my work.
 As a young girl, I saw how her condition affected not only her but her entire family.
 I distinctly remember the moment at age nine when my heart was broken for children with autism.
 That experience made me realize that my life’s journey was a faith-driven mission to support children who, though uniquely different, are wonderfully created by the Lord’s design.

 My passion for working with children with additional needs and their families is a gift from the Lord.
-It is my ministry to share the joy and love of Jesus with families that need a fresh encounter with Him.
+I am living out my calling each day with the children and families I get to support.

 Meet the Team